Get insider access

 • EQ presets don't change frequency response.

 The onn.
 42" 5.1.
-2. Dolby Atmos Soundbar is decent for movies.
+2. Dolby Atmos Soundbar is acceptable for movies.
 Once you adjust its frequency response, dialogue is clear and present in the mix, so you can hear the characters on your screen.
 However, since there aren't any surround speakers, its surround performance isn't the most impressive.
-It's one of the only bars in its price range that offers Atmos support, but its performance doesn't really stand out amongst the competition, since it fails to create a really immersive sound.
+It's one of the only bars in its price range offering Atmos support, but its performance doesn't stand out from the competition since it fails to create a really immersive sound.

 Pros